-- 16.11 Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
-It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - 16.12 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
-Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
+- 16.13 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
+Time off shall be at the appropriate premium rate (i.e. 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
-Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
+Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6th and November 30th of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
-The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied. - 16.13 A weekend is defined as being fifty-six (56) hours off during the period following completion of the Friday shift until the commencement of the Monday shift. - 16.14 (a) For full-time employees, the regular schedule shall provide a weekend off every second [2nd] week. - (b) If a full-time employee is required to work a third [3rd] consecutive weekend, they will receive premium payment of time and one-half (11/2) for all hours worked on that weekend, save and except where: - i) such weekend has been worked by an employee to satisfy specific days off requested by such employee; - ii) such employee has requested weekend work; or - iii) such weekend was worked as a result of an exchange with another employee. - iv) schedules shall not be changed unilaterally by the Employer once posted, unless mutually agreed otherwise. - (c) Part-time employees shall be scheduled to receive one (1) weekend off in three (3).
-The Employer shall endeavour to schedule part-time employees every second weekend off.

-16.15 The Employer will schedule each employee four (4) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.
+The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the nursing home.
+Such requests shall not be unreasonably denied. - 16.14 The Employer shall schedule every other weekend off.
+A weekend shall be defined as at least fifty-six (56) consecutive hours off between the end of their tour worked on Friday to the commencement of their scheduled shift on Monday.
+Failure to do so will result in the nurse being paid one and one-half (1 1⁄2) times their regular rate for all hours worked in accordance with Article 16.09. - 16.15 The Employer will schedule each employee five (5) consecutive calendar days off at either Christmas (to include December 24th, 25th and 26th) or at New Year's (to include December 31st, January 1st and January 2nd).
+In order to allow the scheduling of time off, the scheduling provisions may be waived from December 15th to January 15th.